ExpediaGroup/styx/docs/user-guide/basic-usage.md

 # Liveness check

-It is possible to check when Styx is ready for serve requests by accessing an admin endpoint at `/admin/proxystatus`.
+It is possible to check when Styx is ready for serve requests by accessing an admin endpoint at `/admin/styx/proxy/status`.
-When you send a `GET` request to that URL, the response will have a body containing either `true` or `false`.
+When you send a `GET` request to that URL, the response will have a body containing:

+        {
+        status: "<UP|DOWN>"
+        }

+Where `<UP|DOWN>` is:

-If it is `false`, then the proxy server has not yet started up.
+* `UP` if the proxy server has not yet started up.
-If it is `true`, then the proxy server has started up, including all of the plugins configured for it.
+* `DOWN` if the proxy server has started up, including all of the plugins configured for it.

 # Configuring JVM Settings